bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/01-Activities/05-Review/README.md

-# 📐 Add Comments to Implementation of Git It Done Application: Part Two
+# 📐 Add Comments to Implementation of Git It Done Application

 Work with a partner to add comments describing the functionality of the code found in [single.js](./Unsolved/assets/js/single.js).

 ## 📝 Notes

 Refer to the documentation:

 * [GitHub API documentation](https://docs.github.com/en/rest/overview/resources-in-the-rest-api)